 The first split keyboard designed specifically for gamers.
 Onboard programmable, Cherry mechanical, LED backlighting and much more.
-Order at KinesisGaming.com starting on November 24th 2017.
+RGB model now available with cushioned palm supports.
+ORDER NOW at KinesisGaming.com.
 MSRP: $219.00 USD

 A prototype is a preliminary model of something.
 Projects that offer physical products need to show backers documentation of a working prototype.
 This gallery features photos, videos, and other visual documentation that will give backers a sense of what’s been accomplished so far and what’s left to do.
 Though the development process can vary for each project, these are the stages we typically see: